Webflow Alternatives (2026) — The Key Competitors

 On the more expensive hosted WordPress plans, selling features are provided via WooCommerce, a well-specced ecommerce tool that gives you considerably more selling features than Webflow.

-- choose the ecommerce tool that suits your needs best (WooCommerce, Ecwid, Easy Digital Downloads etc.)
+• choose the ecommerce tool that suits your needs best (WooCommerce, Ecwid, Easy Digital Downloads, etc.)

 And, if you are serious about getting the most out of WordPress from a PageSpeed and technical SEO perspective, there’s often expensive hosting involved and, depending on your technical skills, development work to pay for too.

-And on top of that, regular maintenance and software updates are generally needed to keep a WordPress site secure (if these tasks are neglected, your WordPress site can become extremely vulnerable to being hacked).
+On top of that, regular maintenance and software updates are generally needed to keep a WordPress site secure (if these tasks are neglected, your WordPress site can become extremely vulnerable to being hacked).

 You don’t really have to worry about any of that if using Webflow.

-Square
+6. Square Online

 So, if you work in catering, you may find Square to be a more ‘natural’ fit than Webflow.

-BigCommerce
+7. BigCommerce

 BigCommerce can be a good alternative to Webflow.

-Like its key rival Shopify (see above), BigCommerce is a platform that was designed with ecommerce 100% in mind — and accordingly, boasts a similar range of sophisticated selling tools that you won’t find in Webflow (POS, end-to-end multi-currency conversion, better tax calculation features, better ecommerce analytics, more payment gateways, more dropshipping apps and so on).
+Like its key rival Shopify (discussed above), BigCommerce is a platform that was designed with ecommerce 100% in mind — and accordingly, boasts a similar range of sophisticated selling tools that you won’t find in Webflow (POS, end-to-end multi-currency conversion, better tax calculation features, better ecommerce analytics, more payment gateways, more dropshipping apps and so on).

-Big Cartel
+8. Big Cartel

-Big Cartel is a website and store building platform that was originally designed to facilitate sales of ‘creative’ products — music, paintings, jewellery etc. It retains this focus on artists and makers, but it is increasingly used by more ‘general’ types of small businesses too.
+Big Cartel is a website and store building platform that was originally designed to facilitate sales of ‘creative’ products — music, paintings, jewlry, etc. It retains this focus on artists and makers, but it is increasingly used by more ‘general’ types of small businesses too.

 It does however offer a few advantages over Webflow: